 Install openvpn and the NetworkManager plugins.
 The last package below is for KDE, so if you are not using KDE, you may safely ignore that package.

-yum install openvpn NetworkManager-openvpn NetworkManager-openvpn-gnome kde-plasma-networkmanagement-openvpn
+sudo yum install openvpn NetworkManager-openvpn NetworkManager-openvpn-gnome kde-plasma-networkmanagement-openvpn

 Grab the MacOS X package and extract out the "/MacOSX/config/" directory.